Nhyalgotphores/docs/docs/osf-trivia-list/dts.md

 available methods and contact [3mdeb](mailto:leads@3mdeb.com) or [Dasharo Team](mailto:contact@dasharo.com) to let us know about your donation.
 Minimal donating to access DTS SE with one year update support is 60EUR.

+## How can I help support diagnose an issue I'm having quicker?

+Make sure to provide logs that show the failing feature.
+Provide information that will help reproduce the issue - the machine model, Dasharo/DTS version, etc.

+If you are having issues with functionalities provided by the DTS start menu, you can help by running it in verbose mode and providing logs.
+To do that, follow the instructions below:

+1. Enter DTS shell
+2. Edit `/usr/sbin/dts` - add `set -x` at the beginning of the file:
+3. Save the file and run the menu again by running `dts` in the shell.
+4. Reproduce the problem.
+5. Save the logs and send them to support.